 There are two main components of a septic system that can freeze and upset your septic system: the soil treatment system (the drain field) and the pipe that runs from your septic tank to the soil treatment system.
 Septic drain fields rarely freeze, at least not to the point that the system will back up.

 Critical freezing more often occurs in the line that leads from the septic tank to the drainage area (field, mound, etc), this is called the ‘delivery line’.
 This line is intended to always be clear, as any water that remains in the pipe during the cold winter months can freeze solid, blocking the wastewater delivery.
 If the delivery line is blocked from septic tank to drain field, the effluent will have nowhere to go.
 When this occurs, the effluent will continue to fill the septic tank with no ability to exit, eventually backing up into the house.
+If you are in such situation, we provide emergency septic repair services.

 Two Main Causes of a Frozen Delivery Line